zchee/golang-wiki/PriorDiscussion.md

 This page links to prior discussion on various topics.

 The page complements the [official FAQ](https://golang.org/doc/faq).
-While the official FAQ contains things which are frequently asked, this page contains things that have been repeatedly asked, but maybe not frequently.
-Or maybe these will graduate to the official FAQ later.
+While the official FAQ contains things which are frequently asked and contains answers, this page contains things that have been repeatedly asked, but maybe not frequently, and only needs to link to one or more previous threads.
+Over time, these entries may graduate to entries in the official FAQ.

 **Editors:** When editing this page, please don't change the titles of sections, as that breaks the #anchors in URLs.
 You can rearrange, though.
+Feel free to add entries at will.
+There is no requirement for code or English review here.

 ## Asked Questions & Prior Discussion